hrishavbasu/LearningCurve/README.md

   - git push

 **Goals**
-  - To motivate eachother to do more productive work
+  - To motivate eachother to do more productive work.
-  - Inculcate discipline
+  - Inculcate discipline.
-  - get more knowledge about open source contribution
+  - Get more knowledge about open source contribution.
-  - ultimately land a good job
+  - Ultimately land a good job.